How To Save The Tour de France

 Another advantage of a benchamrk system is this: every titan has his day and is invincible for a time; but every titan also passes, and once he passes, the benchamrk system would restore a normal, non-titanic, level.
 It would counter-act the pressure to keep ratcheting the mark up and up and up, to the point where only doping (or, what next, genetic engineering? eugenics?) would suffice to reach it.
 Benchmarking would give us a continuous reality check.

 A benchmark system is flexible.
 I do not insist on 5%.
 That is arbitrary.
-It could be adjusted from race to race or even stage or stage.
+It could be adjusted from race to race or even stage to stage.
 I appreciate that the atmosphere of the real Tour, the roar of the crowd and the smell of the greasepaint, has an effect on the riders, encouraging them and possibly improving their times by more than 5% over the benchmark team.
-Make it 6% if you want, or 5.38%.
+The weather might be markedly different between the Pre-Tour and real Tour.
+Make it 6% if you want, or 4.38%.
 Nor do I insist that a single benchmark must stand forever as inviolable; clearly Merckx on a modern machine, with 20 indexed speeds, carbon cranks, and dual-pivot brakes, would have been much faster than he was on the machines he actually rode.
 Benchmarks can be adjusted to take account of such improvements in technology.

 I am confident that after five years of systematic benchmarking, we would know what a professionally trained, undoped and unmanipulated, human is really capable of.
 Some tolerance must be reckoned, whether it be 5% or some other, for every rider and team can have a good day or a bad day.
 But we simply must accept the fact that the human body has a finite limit, and that, in all probability, we have already reached it.
 There is simply no point in shaving another millionth of a second off that; the victory would be both fraudulent and unhealthy.